mmondics/ocpz-compliance-operator/README.md

     ocp4-cis-node-master-kubelet-configure-event-creation   Applied
     ```

     Upon the next rescan, which will happen either automatically or by [manually running one](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-advanced.html#compliance-rescan_compliance-advanced), this ComplianceCheckResult will now PASS.

+1. **Re-scan with the ComplianceScan that included the failed ComplianceCheckResult (`ocp4-cis-node-master` in this documentation):**

+    `oc annotate compliancescan/ocp4-cis-node-master compliance.openshift.io/rescan=`

+    ```text
+    compliancescan.compliance.openshift.io/ocp4-cis-node-master annotated
+    ```

+1. **Watch the ComplianceScans until you see it complete:**

+    `oc get compliancescan -w | grep master`

+    ```text
+    ocp4-cis-node-master   LAUNCHING   NOT-AVAILABLE
+    ocp4-cis-node-master   RUNNING     NOT-AVAILABLE
+    ocp4-cis-node-master   AGGREGATING   NOT-AVAILABLE
+    ocp4-cis-node-master   DONE          INCONSISTENT
+    ```

+1. **Check that the ComplianceCheckResult now has a Status of `PASS`:**

+    `oc get compliancecheckresult ocp4-cis-node-master-kubelet-configure-event-creation`

+    ```text
+    NAME                                                    STATUS   SEVERITY
+    ocp4-cis-node-master-kubelet-configure-event-creation   PASS     medium
+    ```

+You've made it to the end of the demonstration and have successfully remediated a compliance issue in your OpenShift cluster.

 ## Additional and Advanced Compliance Operator Tasks